 Apologies for the repetition!
 But I have talked to other people who feel the same way.

 Of course there’s nothing wrong with a store-bought loaf.

-One of the best tips for any big meal is to figure out what shortcuts to take advantage of to relive some of the pressure of turning out a multi-dish meal.
+Actually, one of the best tips for any big meal is to figure out what shortcuts to take advantage of to relive some of the pressure of turning out a multi-dish meal.

 If you are going to do homemade bread, then I say go all in.